kamon-io/Kamon/site/src/main/jekyll/get-started.md

 Get Started with Kamon
 ======================

-Kamon is distributed as a set of libraries that you include in your application classpath.
-This libraries contain all the required pointcuts and advices (yeap, Kamon uses Aspectj!) for instrumenting Akka actors message passing, dispatchers, futures, Spray components and much more.
+Kamon is distributed as a core and a set of modules that you include in your application classpath.
+This modules contain all the required pointcuts and advices (yeap, Kamon uses Aspectj!) for instrumenting Akka actors message passing, dispatchers, futures, Spray components and much more.

 To get started just follow this steps: